wifiknight45/jar_jar_blinkz/README.md

   c) Choose "3 sec" from "Email Key Rotation".
   d) Click "Send Encrypted Email"—check the email (it’ll be encrypted).

-Various Languages versions of the README are listed below in the following order:
+Various Languages versions of the README are listed below in the following order after English:
   I. Spanish
   II.
 French
   III.
 German